HOW FENCE RULES WORK IN SOUTH CAROLINA

 • overlay districts or special zoning conditions apply

-• drainage, utilities, or easements constrain placement
+• drainage, utilities, easements, or rights-of-way constrain placement

 • a fence affects visibility at intersections or driveways